nucleic-se/struktur/examples/docked/README.md

 ### Remove What You Don't Need

-Don't need Grafana?
-Delete `instances/containers/grafana.json` and rebuild.
+Don't need the API?
+Delete `instances/containers/api.json` and update nginx to serve only static files.

-Don't need Redis Commander?
-Delete `instances/containers/redis-commander.json`.
+Don't need todos?
+Modify the API to implement different endpoints and update the frontend.

 The stack will regenerate with only what you've defined.